Independencia Municipality, Yaracuy

 Independencia is one of the 14 municipalities of the state of Yaracuy, Venezuela.
 The municipality is located in central Yaracuy, occupying an area of 98 km ² with a population of 57,811 inhabitants in 2011.
 The capital lies at Independencia.

+The primary cemetery at Independencia was named a historical and cultural heritage site in 2018 to have it be officially preserved by the state.